How to create a self-updating GitHub profile README

 Using HTML comments and Unified

-Inside of my README, I have two HTML comments that separate the rest of the README from the list of my blog posts, acting as a delimiter.
+Inside of my profile readme, I have two HTML comments that separate the rest of the contents from the list of my blog posts, acting as a delimiter.

 ### Latest blog posts